Family Friendly Attractions

 Bicentennial Capitol Mall State Park

-Tour Tennessee via a 200-foot granite map, a walkway featuring the 95 counties, 31 fountains representing the major rivers of Tennessee and an extraordinary history wall.
-The park also includes a large carillon, World War II Memorial, 2,000-seat amphitheatre and visitor center.
+Tour Tennessee via a 200-foot granite map, a walkway featuring the 95 counties, 31 fountains representing the major rivers of Tennessee, and an extraordinary history wall.
+The park also includes a large carillon, World War II Memorial, and a 2,000-seat amphitheater.

-Nashville’s legendary hotspot allows patrons to enjoy songwriters performing original material in an intimate “in the round setting.”
+Nashville’s legendary hotspot allows patrons to enjoy songwriters performing original material in an intimate “in-the-round” setting.
 Bluebird Cafe is a great spot for older children to hear from the songwriters behind their favorite radio tunes and learn a little about the not-so-public names that are so important to Music City.
+May not be suitable for younger ages, as the Bluebird Cafe has gained a reputation as a listening room and has a ‘shhh’ policy.
+This is designed to keep conversation minimal to not distract other listeners and the songwriters performing.

-Built in 1825 by Randal McGavock and later used as a field hospital, Carnton played a central role in the Civil War when four Confederate generals were killed during the bloody Battle of Franklin.
-Their bodies were placed on the rear veranda of this stately Greek Revival mansion.
-Bloodstains are still visible on the floorboards.
-Today, visitors tour the distinctive large brick house to learn of19th century Tennessee life.
+Built in 1825 by Randal McGavock and later used as a field hospital, Carnton played a central role in the Civil War.
+Four Confederate generals were killed during the bloody Battle of Franklin and their bodies were laid on Carnton’s back porch.
+The floors of the restored home are still stained with the blood of the men who were treated there.
+Today, visitors tour the distinctive large brick house to learn of 19th century Tennessee life.

-Engage your children in a hands-on history of country music at the Country Music Hall of Fame and Museum.
-Many of the exhibits in the museum are interactive.
-There are also programs designed for children that expand on the story told in the exhibitions and include interactions with songwriters, musicians and artists.
-Workshops are held one Saturday a month at 1:00 p.m. and are free.
+Engage your children in a hands-on history of country music at the Country Music Hall of Fame® and Museum.
+Many of the exhibits in the museum are interactive and tell the story through songwriters, musicians, and artists.

-Ernest Tubb Record Shop & Grimey's New & Pre-Loved Music
+Ernest Tubb Record Shop and Grimey’s New & Preloved Music

-Fontanel Mansion, a 27,000-square-footlog home formerly owned by Country Music Hall of Fame® member Barbara Mandrell, opened its doors to the public on June 7, 2010.
-Located less than 15 minutes from downtown Nashville, The Mansion at Fontanel boasts three stories, more than 20 rooms, thirteen bathrooms, five fireplaces, two kitchens, an indoor pool, and even an indoor shooting range, all on 136 acres of pristine land.
+The Fontanel Mansion, a 27,000-square-foot log home formerly owned by Country Music Hall of Fame® member Barbara Mandrell, opened its doors to the public in 2010.
+Located less than 15 minutes from downtown Nashville, The Mansion at Fontanel boasts three stories, more than 20 rooms, 13 bathrooms, five fireplaces, two kitchens, an indoor pool, and even an indoor shooting range, all on 136 acres of pristine land.
 An exclusive spot for the stars, the home and grounds have been the setting for numerous photo and video shoots.

 Visit the largest and most important of the fortifications built by Union forces after Nashville fell in 1862 during the Civil War.
 Fort Negley is the largest inland stone fortification constructed during the Civil War.
 Admission is free, so be sure to stop by the Visitors Center and tour the fort for spectacular views of Nashville.